-The benefits of not drinking alcohol are significant - ditching the drink will dramatically boost your mind, mood and general health.
+The benefits of not drinking alcohol are significant - ditching the drink can dramatically boost your mental and physical health.

 Benefits of not drinking alcohol

 1. Ditching alcohol is better for our brains

 It's no surprise to learn that the classic signs of drunkenness - including slurred speech, poor memory and slower reflexes - are all the result of alcohol’s impact on the mind.
 Research from the University of Boston unpicks this, with their study finding that alcohol blocks the chemical signals (neurons) between brain cells.
 And this in turn triggers these common side effects.

 Meanwhile, one alarming University of Tasmania study also showed that long-term heavy drinking can shrink the frontal lobes of our brain and impair our thinking skills.

 Dr Deborah Lee from Dr Fox Online Pharmacy explains, "Drinking regularly damages the brain over time by affecting the ability of brain cells to make new neural connections.
 However, within one year of drinking much of this brain damage will have reversed.
 You will notice you are thinking more clearly and be better at decision-making."